Our contact details

 - Any other information contained in your resume that was provided by you.

-Mandatory declarative Personal Data is indicated by an asterisk on the collection medium.
+Mandatory declarative Personal Data is indicated by an asterisk on our forms, whether it is online on a website, or as a hard copy.
 Apart from the above, you are free to provide some, all or none of your Personal Data.
-However, such a decision could limit our chances of finding you a job as a manager and limiting your access to certain services offered by Valtus
+However, such a decision could limit our chances of finding you a job as a manager and limiting your access to certain services offered by Valtus.

-Where do we collect Personal Data about you from ?
+Where do we collect Personal Data about you?

 Valtus may collect your Personal Data as follows: